Bionus/imgbrd-grabber/docs/docs/plugins/translation.md

 2. Login, either by creating a new account or using one of your existing accounts (for example a GitHub account).
 3. Click the language you'd like to translate.
 4. Click the "Join" button (*note that you won't see the "Join" button if you're not logged in*).
 5. You'll be asked for a short introduction about why you can and want to translate Grabber.
-Don't forget to tell me which languages you want to translate so you can be given the proper access.
+Don't forget to tell me which languages you want to translate, so that you can be given the proper access.

-Once done, your application will be reviewed as soon as possible, and if approved you'll be access to the language's translation interface.
+Once done, your application will be reviewed as soon as possible, and if approved you'll be able to access to the language's translation interface.

 ### Translating